 - Most successful candidates also possess a graduate degree or a minimum of 3 years professional experience

 For detailed application requirements, please view the application checklist.

-- Students may begin the program in the Fall or Spring term
+- Students may begin the program in the Fall, Spring, or Summer term

 - Candidates may complete the degree requirements in as little as 1 year, or up to 4 years (pending visa restrictions)

 - Full-time (9 or more credits) and part-time (8 or fewer credits) options are available (pending visa restrictions)

 - Degree candidates must successfully complete 26 credit hours of appropriate coursework.

 - Required courses: At least two electives from the first-year JD curriculum, which includes Civil Procedure, Constitutional Law I and II, Contracts, Criminal Law, Property and Torts.
 A candidate may not enroll in Constitutional Law II unless they have completed Constitutional Law I. The Legal Writing and Research course offered to first-year JD candidates is not available to MS in Legal Studies candidates.

 - The remaining courses may be chosen from a range of courses that span the law school curriculum, including courses in areas such as business and corporate law, criminal law, environmental law, family and education law, international and comparative law, intellectual property and technology law, jurisprudence and legal theory, and public law and policy.